ripple/opensource.ripple.com/docs/xls-96-confidential-transfers/concepts/confidential-transfers.md

 The XRP Ledger relies on a set of ZKPs to validate confidential transactions without revealing balances or transfer amounts.
 The following proof types are used:

-- **Schnorr Proof of Knowledge**: Proves ownership of the private key is associated with the ElGamal public key.
+- **Schnorr Proof of Knowledge:** Proves ownership of the private key associated with an ElGamal public key.
+Required when a holder first registers their encryption key.

-- **Plaintext–ciphertext equality proofs:** Prove that a publicly known amount is correctly encrypted.

-- **Plaintext equality proofs:** Prove that multiple ciphertexts encrypt the same plaintext value, ensuring consistency of a confidential amount across the sender, receiver, issuer, and optional auditor.

-- **ElGamal–Pedersen equality proofs:** Link encrypted values to Pedersen commitments, allowing confidential amounts and balances to be used as inputs to range proofs without revealing the underlying values.
+- **Compact sigma proofs:** Cryptographic proofs, also called _AND-composed compact sigma proofs_, that bundle multiple zero-knowledge statements into a single fixed-size proof verified in one pass.
+Each confidential transaction type uses its own dedicated compact sigma proof to verify that encrypted values are consistent and correctly linked.

-- **Range proofs:** Prove that confidential amounts and post-transfer balances are within valid ranges, enforcing non-negativity and preventing overspending.
+- **Range proofs (Bulletproofs):** Prove that confidential amounts and post-transfer balances are non-negative and within a valid range, preventing overspending.

 Validators can verify confidential transactions by checking these cryptographic proofs without ever learning the underlying amounts.
-For example, when a holder sends tokens confidentially, the transaction includes encrypted values and proofs that mathematically demonstrate: the sender has sufficient balance, the amount is non-negative, and all encrypted amounts (holder, issuer, auditor) represent the same value.
+For example, when a holder sends tokens confidentially, the transaction includes encrypted values and proofs that mathematically demonstrate:
+- The sender has sufficient balance.
+- The amount is non-negative.
+- All encrypted copies of the transfer amount are consistent across the sender, receiver, issuer, and optional auditor.

 Validators can only check the mathematical correctness of these proofs to ensure the transaction is valid, but cannot see the actual amounts involved.